-The TPS-L2 was the first commercially available personal stereo cassette player.
-Created by Akio Morita, Masaru Ibuka (the co-fo ≡
+The TPS-L2 was the first commercially available personal stereo cassette player. ≡

 Sony's compact stereo radio cassette recorder with 9-band analog tuner, and a digital clock with alarm.